Sebastian Sørlie Henriksen

-Sebastian Sørlie Henriksen (born 31 May 2002) is a Norwegian footballer who plays as a centre-back for Egersund, on loan from Viking FK.
+Sebastian Sørlie Henriksen (born 31 May 2002) is a Norwegian footballer who plays as a centre-back for Grorud.

 Career

 Sørlie Henriksen joined the academy of Viking at the age of 5.
 On 15 May 2020, he signed a three-year contract with the club.
 Sørlie Henriksen has featured for Norwegian national youth teams from under-15 to under-18 level.
 On 8 August 2020, he was loaned out to Norwegian Second Division club Fram Larvik.
 He made his Eliteserien debut on 12 December 2021 against Tromsø.
 In March 2022, he was loaned out to Egersund.